-Goal Two - Green EE Portfolio Artifact 2: artifact demonstrating theory and practice of teaching writing [also PA6: Capstone Journal]
+Goal Two - Green

+EE Portfolio Artifact 2: artifact demonstrating theory and practice of teaching writing [also PA6: Capstone Journal]

-Students assessed performed well on this item.
-They all scored a 3-GO on the assessment rubric.
-Raw scores ranging from 12 to 14 on the assessment rubric are in the Green zone.
-Inclusive data over time demonstrates that the department is doing well with this assessment point.
+Students assessed performed very well on this item.
+They all scored a green on the assessment rubric, save one yellow.
+Raw scores ranging from 11 to 14 on the assessment rubric are in the Green zone.
+Inclusive data over time demonstrates that the department is doing quite well with this assessment point.

-Goal Three - Green EE Portfolio Artifact 3: artifact demonstrating methods of teaching English language arts through constructed unit plans
+Goal Three - Green

+EE Portfolio Artifact 3: artifact demonstrating methods of teaching English language arts through constructed unit plans